Audi A6 hybrid performance, top speed, engine

 - 2Range, MPG, CO2 & chargingThe Audi A6 TFSI e is efficient, but its electric range isn't quite as long as rivals'

-- 4Engines, drive & performance - currently readingThe A6 TFSI e is a smooth, refined and powerful saloon car, but it's not as engaging to drive as its BMW 530e rival
+- 4Performance, engine & drive - currently readingThe A6 TFSI e is a smooth, refined and powerful saloon car, but it's not as engaging to drive as its BMW 530e rival